 Make sure you shop around for a Student Bank account that’s right for you.
 Don’t be enticed by free gifts unless they will genuinely be of use to you.
 Many accounts offer interest free overdrafts, so sign up for one of these if you feel you will need to use your overdraft.
 This is a much safer way of borrowing money than from a loan company with high interest rates.
 See http://www.moneysavingexpert.com/students/Student-bank-account

 for further information.

 Most full-time students aren’t eligible for any welfare benefits, but those who have children or who have a disability may be entitled to some support.
-The Advice Unit can give you basic information, and if necessary refer you to a specialist adviser.
+The Advice Service can give you basic information, and if necessary refer you to a specialist adviser.

 If you only work during the University holidays and won’t exceed the tax free personal allowance, you can apply to be paid without having tax deducted.
 If you work in term time you may end up paying tax during the year but not earn over the threshold in which case you can claim the tax back.
 Income tax starts at 20% once you reach the threshold.
 The current personal tax threshold for 2016/17 is £11,000.

 Full-time registered students are usually exempt from paying council tax.
 If you are living in private rented accommodation, you should notify the local council when you move into your house of all people who are living there.
 If you are living in a shared house and one person stops studying on a full- time basis they will need to pay Council Tax.
 There is a 25% reduction if only one resident of the property has to pay, and if you have had to interrupt your course you should still be exempt.
 If you are a full-time student and live within the Exeter City Council area the University will automatically confirm these details with the Council on your behalf.
 If you live in any other council area you will need to get a Council Tax exemption certificate from the University’s SID desk in the Forum - log an enquiry via SID Online